9 Unmissable Bucket List Activities to do in Yasawa Islands Fiji

 A trip to Fiji would not be complete without watching one of these daring performances!

-To witness this incredible display of twirling and dancing with fire, I would talk to your resort manager or front desk.
 Fortunately, I have found that most resorts put on performances or can organize transportation so that you can check this off of your bucket list.

 Yasawa Islands Fiji FAQ